pschneider1968/test-repo/README.md

 # Test repository

-I use this repo to learn git basics ;-)
+I use this repo to learn Git and GitHub basics ;-)